-- 1 Access the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21. - 2 Launch the Integrator Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the ii icon in the toolbar. - 3 Select File in the Integrators column, then click the File Configuration tab. - 4 Change the default filename and location where the events are stored.

-By default, the location is ../data/log_to_file_events.txt. - 5 Click Save.
+- 1 Access the Sentinel Control Center. - 2 Launch the Integrator Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the Si icon in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the si icon in the toolbar. - 3 Select File in the Integrators column, then click the File Configuration tab. - 4 Change the default filename and location where the events are stored.
+By default, the location is .../data/log_to_file_events.txt. - 5 Click Save.